Professor Wei Huang

 Fellow by Special Election in Synthetic Biology

-Professor Wei Huang is an associate professor in the Department of Engineering Science at the University of Oxford, working on synthetic biology and Raman single cell biotechnology.
+Professor Wei Huang is a Professor of Biological Engineering at the University of Oxford, working on synthetic biology and Raman single cell biotechnology.
 He is an EPSRC fellow in Synthetic Biology.

 Professor Huang’s current research includes: